Komořany: History

 Komořany was recorded in 1088 as "Comoraz", a settlement belonging to the Vyšehrad Chapter.
 The name derives from komora (in the sense of royal or aristocratic property, rent or income), referring to the land on which the villagers dwelt.
 Other records indicate that the land (or parts of it) was owned by Wenceslas II (until 1304), the Scholastic Dobeš (until 1332), the Zbraslav monastery (until 1436), George of Poděbrady until 1470)) and Václav Šturm of Hyršfeldu (who added the title seat to the village, after 1589).
 In 1638 it became the property of the Zbraslav monastery.
 In 1785, however, the Zbraslav monastery was closed, and Komořany devolved to the secular trust, which sold the Komořany chateau, grounds and sheepfold to the Prince of Oettingen-Wallerstein 40 years later.
 In 1866, it was sold to an Albertan knight.

 In the meantime, the Komořany cadastral municipality was created, and in the 19th century, they formed a shared political community with Točná.
 For that reason, in Malý Ottos dictionary of 1904, Komořany is listed simply as a chateau near the village of Točná.
-Komořany became an independent community on May 20, 1957,.
-On June 14, 1964, the villages of Komořany and Modřany were amalgamated as a town, which was subsequently annexed to Prague 4 on January 1, 1968.
+Komořany became an independent community on 20 May 1957,.
+On 14 June 1964 the villages of Komořany and Modřany were amalgamated as a town, which was subsequently annexed to Prague 4 on 1 January 1968.
 At that time, Komořany had 1,107 residents and 133 residences.
 In the 1990 administrative reform of Prague's districts, Komořany became part of the district of Prague-Modřany, which was renamed Prague 12 in 1994.